Use Browser Node

 Important Notes

-• Location settings are optional: If you pick a country in the Location dropdown, the node sends proxyMode: "brightdata_isp" together with proxyCountry.
-Otherwise it runs with proxyMode: "no_proxy".
+modelparameter.
+Needle currently chooses the browser-use model internally and sendsbu-latestto the backend service. - Location settings are optional: If you pick a country in the Location dropdown, the node sends

-• Task completion: The agent autonomously determines when it has completed the task.
-If it cannot complete the task, it returns is_successful: false.
+- Task completion: The agent autonomously determines when it has completed the task.
+If it cannot complete the task, it returns

-• Use case distinction: Use the Browse Web node for simple page content retrieval.
-Use the Browser Agent for multi-step interactions that require clicking, scrolling, or form filling.
+- Use case distinction: Use the Browse Web node for simple page content retrieval.
+Use the Use Browser node for multi-step interactions that require clicking, scrolling, or form filling.